Do couples need a wedding planner for a destination wedding in Vietnam?

 I haven't even mentioned the actual wedding day.
-No planner means you're co-ordinating that too.
+No planner means you're coordinating that too.
 Set up and clean up when it's all over.
 Ghastly.

 Do you have a headache yet?
 I do.

 A great wedding planner will make your dream a reality.
 You'll never see the dedicated time behind the scenes.
 The hours spent on the detail.
 The negotiation.
 Sourcing suppliers.
 Insisting outcomes are exacting.
 On your wedding day, they'll be there from the early morning until the wee hours of the next day.
-Being in the same location means they can see, touch, feel everything.
+Being in the same location means they can see, touch, and feel everything.
 Complete control.

 They make it look easy.

-Do it.
+Please do it.
 Hand it over.
 Then it's about saying "yay" or "nay" to their suggestions.
 Leaving plenty of time for your pre-holiday wedding celebrations.

-Some venues come with a planner included in the price - bonus.
+Some venues come with a planner included in the price - a bonus.
 Be sure you fall in love with the venue planner before you fall in love with the venue.
 You'll be relying on that person.

-3. A great wedding planner will get you the best prices.
+A great wedding planner will get you the best prices.

-This one is a biggin.
-Long established relationships in the wedding industry are worth their weight in gold.
+Long-established relationships in the wedding industry are worth their weight in gold.
 Like most industries, loyal customers earn bonus privileges.
 Weddings are no different.
 Industry pals receive preferred pricing.
 Or at least pricing that is less than retail.
 The price you'll pay as a retail customer will be higher.